ThDilos/ThDilos.Fox.Expanded/README.md

 	When swimming past an entity in 3 blocks, summon lightning on them and apply 8 damage(this may not work cuz damage tick exists)
 	When swimming constantly replace fire with air in 3 blocks radius. (protect the environment),also fire may still exist after you summoned lightning_bolt, you can just swim back and extinguish them.

-	When in water, takes 2 damage.
+	When in water, takes 2 (x1.5? idk I never tested lmao) damage.
 	Can be delayed by enchantment "water_protection"
+	Take 150% damage from any source when the skill is activated, make a fox screech sound when hurt by the 150% modifier.

 	Make nearby 50 blocks mobs glow for you:
 	Hostle mobs/Endermen/Wolves/Polar bears glow red